rafabsb/kafka-manager-k8s/README.md

 ## Howto
 ### Quick Start

+First, in order to have kafka cluster installed in kubernetes, install  _**rafabsb/kubernetes-kafka**_

 This is just a quick and clean install of yahoo/kafka-manager.
 It should be started in a kubernetes cluster.

 Refer to yahoo/kafka-manager for further app configuration.